Molotov–Ribbentrop Pact: Revelation

+The impact on the West was perceived by Hitler: “Today's announcement of the non-aggression pact with Russia came as a bombshell.”
+According to Max Domarus, it was "Hitler's design to brew the British 'one devilish portion' - to enter into a pact with the devil himself – Bolshevism.
+This would give them a healthy fright and make their knees trembling at the prospect of the Nazi-Communist alliance."

+Meanwhile, in Germany the revelation of the Pact saw a more positive reaction.
+Reich Minister of Armaments, Albert Speer, recorded his impression: “To see the names of Hitler and Stalin linked in friendship on a piece of paper was the most staggering, the most exciting turn of events I could possibly have imagined.”

+A Berlin newspaper wrote: "80 million Germans and 180 million Russians!
+Their unity would create a bloc representing the greatest military-industrial power in the world, an empire, stretching across the unprecedented greatest lebensraum of Europe and Asia."

 On 24 August, Pravda and Izvestia carried news of the pact's public portions, complete with the now-famous front-page picture of Molotov signing the treaty with a smiling Stalin looking on.
 The same day, German diplomat Hans von Herwarth, whose grandmother was Jewish, informed Italian diplomat Guido Relli and American chargé d'affaires Charles Bohlen of the secret protocol on the vital interests in the countries' allotted "spheres of influence" but failed to reveal the annexation rights for "territorial and political rearrangement".
 The agreement's public terms so exceeded the terms of an ordinary non-aggression treaty—requiring that both parties consult with each other, and not aid a third party attacking either—that Gunther heard a joke that Stalin had joined the anti-Comintern pact.
 Time Magazine repeatedly referred to the Pact as the "Communazi Pact" and its participants as "communazis" until April 1941.

 Soviet propaganda and representatives went to great lengths to minimize the importance of the fact that they had opposed and fought the Germans in various ways for a decade prior to signing the pact.
 Molotov tried to reassure the Germans of his good intentions by commenting to journalists that "fascism is a matter of taste".
-For its part, Germany also did a public volte-face regarding its virulent opposition to the Soviet Union, but Hitler still viewed an attack on the Soviet Union as "inevitable".
+For its part, Germany also did a public volte-face regarding its virulent opposition to the Soviet Union.
+On August 31, 1939, Molotov referred to the Pact in his speech to the Supreme Soviets: